jsnhall/jasonhall.io/content/blog/ensure-text-remains-visible-during-webfont-load.md

 }
 ```

-The `swap` value [gives the font face an extremely small block period and an infinite swap period](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display#Values) which should prevent the the flash of no text on you page when it loads.
+The `swap` value [gives the font face an extremely small block period and an infinite swap period](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display#Values) which should prevent the the flash of no text on your page when it loads.
 This will also remove the warning message from your Lighthouse audit.